-of respondents agreed that the government should urgently do more to reduce the negative impact of the fashion industry on the environment.
+65% of respondents agreed that the government should

+agreed that the industry on the government should industry on the environment.

-Consumer interest in sustainability is increasing, with online searches for "sustainable fashion" tripling between 2016 and 2019.
-An April 2020 survey by the UK's Royal Society for Arts, Manufactures and Commerce (RSA) found that 68% of respondents wanted to see better quality production and more opportunities for repair and reuse.
+respondents wanted to see better quality production and more opportunities for repair and reuse.
 Some 35% of women said they intended to purchase fewer items of clothing in future, suggesting that changes in behaviour during national lockdowns could persist post-pandemic.
 Meanwhile, 65% of respondents to a different survey agreed with the statement that the government should urgently do more to reduce the negative impact of the fashion industry on the environment.